HST120: History Workshop

 - Online Exercises

 Ongoing Tuesday Week 2 to Friday Week 5.
 The exercises in the online learning environment are designed to make you aware of the range of available resources and give you practical experience in using them.
 The exercises are intended to be accessible and straightforward: just follow the step-by-step instructions.
+Although this does not contribute to your final grade, please note that this is an obligatory component.
+(Students who do not complete the exercises to a satisfactory standard will be required to complete a written essay during the re-sit examination period.)

 - Planning Document